SBA Loans and Refinancing

 How Long Does SBA Loan Refinancing Take?

-If you qualify for SBA loan refinancing, you’ll likely have one of two choices.
-The first is the SBA 7(a) loan, and the second is the 504 loan.
+If you qualify for refinancing, you typically have two options: the SBA 7(a) loan or the 504 loan.

 7(a) Loans